 Matt seems to lose everything from his home to his sanity.
 Not only does Matt become increasingly aggressive throughout the story, he confronts Fisk, and receives a brutal beating.

-During his investigation, Urich discovers some dark secrets of Matt’s past.
+During his investigation, Urich discovered some dark secrets of Matt’s past.
 This includes the murder of Wilson Fisk.
-Urich also crosses paths with previous lovers of Matt, and a number of villains he has fought through the years.
+Urich also crosses paths with previous lovers of Matt and a number of villains he has fought through the years.
 End of Days is an exciting mystery and does not disappoint with the end result.

 Frank Miller creates one of the most iconic fight scenes in the history of comics.
 Bullseye VS. Elektra.
 A battle to the death.
 Frank Miller has said how he was surprised that Marvel allowed him to put this scene in a comic.

 The brutality of the battle is felt in every panel.
 Not to mention one of the most famous panels in comic history.
 When Bullseye impales Elektra in the stomach with her own dagger, the Marvel universe was shook.
 Elektra bleeding to death makes her way to Matt.
 Devastated by Elektra’s death, Matt goes on a manhunt seeking revenge on Bullseye.